Preserving the Saints

 On View through Winter 2013

 For centuries, the faithful prayed before icons of the divine and holy for protection and preservation from all dangers, evil, and sin.
 Recently, worshippers at an Orthodox church in Skopje, Macedonia, claimed that its icons had cleaned themselves.
 No such miraculous intervention has taken place at LUMA.
-Instead, the museum received an American Heritage Preservation Grant from the Institute of Museum and Library Services, a federally funded agency, to underwrite the conservation of two eighteenth-century Russian icons.
+Instead, the museum received an American Heritage Preservation Grant from the Institute of Museum and Library Services, a federally funded agency, to underwrite the conservation of two 18th-century Russian icons.
 The account of their treatment presented here is intended to open a discussion with LUMA’s visitors on the duty of a museum and its supporters not only to present but also to preserve objects of cultural and artistic beauty.

 The three great monotheistic religions of the Mediterranean world have proscriptions against the making and worshiping of idols.
 While Jews interpreted the Second Commandment as forbidding the creation of images of God, Christians argued that such images were permissible because the veneration and worship engendered was directed toward the divine depicted, not to the object or depiction itself.
 In the Eastern Orthodox Church, in order to restrain the artistic license of painters whose innovations might have been seen as a challenge to the creative power of God, artists were required to paint according to the ancient traditions and memory of the Church.
 Thus, the figures in Orthodox icons appear largely unchanging over the centuries—ancient, timeless, and other-worldly.
 Indeed, for the Orthodox Christian, an icon is not a simulation of a holy or saintly figure, but their actual manifestation; the saint is actually present through the medium of the icon.
 One thus approached icons with due reverence, performing proskinima by bowing, lighting a candle, and touching, even kissing, an icon.

 Three icons from LUMA’s collection are exhibited here.
-The earliest, depicting the Last Judgment, dates from the late sixteenth century.
+The earliest, depicting the Last Judgment, dates from the late 16th century.
 In execution, style, and iconography, it is heavily indebted to Byzantine art.
 Not only is it painted in egg tempera on panel, a medium long abandoned in the West, but the faces and bodies have been modeled from shadow to light, starting with a dark, greenish base layer and building up to white highlights.
 Since the Renaissance, Western artists have painted in a reverse order.
 By tradition, icons are said to be “written,” rather than painted.
-A complex iconography—a visual language of symbols— governs the three works.
+A complex iconography—a visual language of symbols—governs the three works.
 For example, three distinctive orders of angels are portrayed in both Last Judgment and Holy Trinity with Saints and Angels.
 Seraphim are depicted in red, Cherubim in blue, and Thrones with eyes in their wings.
-As Russia opened to the West in the eighteenth century, artists came under the influence of the Italian Renaissance and contemporary Western styles.
+As Russia opened to the West in the 18th century, artists came under the influence of the Italian Renaissance and contemporary Western styles.
 Something of that change may be detected in the two later icons, such as evidence of the use of oil paint.
 In Deesis with the Archangel Michael and Saint George, the artist attempts to suggest perspective through the receding landscape and shading of the distant buildings in contrast to the piling up of elements in Last Judgment.
 The modeling of the horses suggests volume and strength.
 Could the Russian artist have seen a work by the Italian High Renaissance artist Raphael?

 It may seem counterintuitive, but paintings on panel are more delicate than those on stretched canvas.
 The latter can better adapt to changing levels of relative humidity.
 Panel, however, may either crack or cause paint layers to crack and lift away from the surface as the wood expands and contracts.
 The unpainted back is more responsive to environmental shifts in moisture and humidity.
 It is for this reason that museums strive to maintain stable conditions: ideally, 70°F and 50% RH.